 Use equal parts dried and green plant material for your own compost.
 Examples of good green material to use for compost include grass clippings, flowers, leaves, and weeds.
 Dried materials are things like hay, wood shavings, cardboard and paper.
 Do not include charcoal, ashes, meat, carnivorous animal manure or diseased plants.

-Build raised beds with untreated stone, brick or wood.
-If you use wood, be sure that it is untreated and naturally rot resistant.
-Optimal wood choices that fit these criteria are locust, cypress, and cedar.
-Consider the chemicals that will leach out of the wood before choosing anything that has been treated.
-Remember the affect that such chemicals will have on your plants and soil.
+Use untreated stone, brick or wood to build raised beds.
+If you choose wood, it needs to be naturally rot resistant and untreated.
+Some good choices include locust, cypress, and cedar.
+If you use treated wood in your vegetable garden, the chemicals in the wood can make their way into the soil, and in turn, to your crops.
 In the event your vegetable garden already has treated wood as part of its enclosure, consider replacing it, or painting it, or wrapping the treated wood in some protective covering.
 Keep in mind that if any of the untreated wood is below the ground, you should dig it up to make sure that you completely protect your vegetable garden from the chemicals in the treated wood.

 Once you understand the advice contained in this article, you will no longer feel so hesitant to try organic gardening.
 Utilize the tips you’ve just read, and your yard with produce a bountiful crop, and you’ll enjoy foods that are pure and wholesome, very soon.